 The location and boundaries of the various Zoning Districts as defined herein shall be established by ordinance and shall be shown and delineated on the Zoning Map.
-The Zoning Map shall be maintained by the Service Department of the Village, and may be divided into parts, and such parts may be separately employed for identification purposes when adopting or amending the Zoning Map or for any reference to the Zoning Map.
+The Zoning Map shall be maintained by the Zoning Inspector for the Township, and may be divided into parts, and such parts may be separately employed for identification purposes when adopting or amending the Zoning Map or for any reference to the Zoning Map.